 Archaeological Field School

-The Museum’s archaeological field school was founded in 2002, the result of a partnership between Pointe-à-Callière and the Anthropology Department of the Université de Montréal, and in collaboration with Concordia University.
-The school hosts summer interns, who search for remains of the actual founding of the city.
+The Archaeological Field School came into being in 2002 thanks to a partnership between Pointe-à-Callière and the Department of Anthropology at the Université de Montréal in collaboration with Concordia University.
+Until 2014, the school welcomed summer interns who relived history by searching for artefacts dating back to the founding of the city.

-The program is funded under the Agreement on the cultural development of Montréal, and is contributing to advancing archaeological research and scientific knowledge about Montréal’s birthplace.
-It is also helping to build a valuable partnership between the Museum and Montréal universities, so as to develop historical archaeology in the metropolitan region and give students access to an exceptional learning environment at an archaeological site in the heart of the city.
-These internships allow archaeology students to learn first-hand about excavation methods and techniques and different ways of disseminating their findings.
+The project, financed as part of the Agreement on the Cultural Development of Montréal is contributing to the advancement of archaeological research and scientific knowledge on Montréal’s birthplace.
+It also represents an important partnership between the Museum and the Université de Montréal to advance archaeological research of the metropolitan area and has given students access to an exceptional learning environment at an archaeological site in the heart of the city.
+These internships have allowed archaeology students to learn first-hand about dig methods and the various ways to share their findings.